 This is the first description of a possible exacerbation of clinical and biochemical symptoms of C282Y homozygous hemochromatosis in a patient who ingested milk thistle for more than a year.
 Patients with C282Y homozygous hemochromatosis should be cautious about ingesting milk thistle in order to improve liver function, as it might have entirely the opposite effect.
 (Reference)

-However, over time, something just didn’t click for me.
-I had seen too many situations where Milk Thistle improved people’s health, so I decided to re-investigate the matter.
+However, over time, something didn’t click for me.
+I had seen too many situations where milk thistle improved people’s health, so I decided to re-investigate the matter.

-Secondly, I found the woman discontinued the Milk Thistle exactly at the same time as she quit her Extra Strength Acetaminophen (a known hepatotoxin) as well as her soda habit (also detrimental to liver function).
-This means that there were three separate variables that all might influence her liver function tests.
+Secondly, I found the woman discontinued the milk thistle precisely at the same time as she quit her Extra Strength Acetaminophen (a known hepatotoxin, or liver-damaging agent) as well as her soda habit (also detrimental to liver function).
+This means that three separate variables might have influenced her liver function tests.

 As was clearly stated, the patient also stopped taking “2 extra-strength acetaminophen pills every 2 or 3 days” and “a can of cola every day.”
 The type of cola was not identified, but it seems likely in an obese patient that the cola would be a diet cola, with aspartame as the sweetener.